containedx/Quoka-Drive/README.md

     git commit -m "Adds changes to index function in DriveController" -m "[ redirection to auth.login if user isn't signed in ]"

-##To Do

-- Responsywne menu
-- Obrazek pliku przy file list item